servel333/Steam-Deck-Notes/games/Legend-of-Grimrock-2.md

 A TileDamager damages party, monsters and obstacles in the same square when activated.
 TileDamagers can be one shot or cause damage as long as the target stays in the same space.

-- `TileDamagerComponent:getAttackPower()`	Get strength of the attack
+- `TileDamagerComponent:getAttackPower()`: Get strength of the attack
-- `TileDamagerComponent:getCameraShake()`	Get whether camera should be shaked when party is hit
+- `TileDamagerComponent:getCameraShake()`: Get whether camera should be shaked when party is hit
-- `TileDamagerComponent:getCastByChampion()`	Get champion ordinal if the spell was cast by a champion
+- `TileDamagerComponent:getCastByChampion()`: Get champion ordinal if the spell was cast by a champion
-- `TileDamagerComponent:getDamageFlags()`	Get special damage flags
+- `TileDamagerComponent:getDamageFlags()`: Get special damage flags
-- `TileDamagerComponent:getDamageType()`	Get damage type of the attack: `physical`, `fire`, `cold`, `shock`, or `poison`
+- `TileDamagerComponent:getDamageType()`: Get damage type of the attack: `physical`, `fire`, `cold`, `shock`, or `poison`
-- `TileDamagerComponent:getDestroyObject()`	Get whether the game object with burst spell component should be destroyed when component is triggered
+- `TileDamagerComponent:getDestroyObject()`: Get whether the game object with burst spell component should be destroyed when component is triggered
 - `TileDamagerComponent:getRepeatCount()`
 - `TileDamagerComponent:getRepeatDelay()`
-- `TileDamagerComponent:getScreenEffect()`	Get name of the on-screen particle effect to play when party is hit
+- `TileDamagerComponent:getScreenEffect()`: Get name of the on-screen particle effect to play when party is hit
-- `TileDamagerComponent:getSound()`	Get name of the sound effect to play
+- `TileDamagerComponent:getSound()`: Get name of the sound effect to play
-- `TileDamagerComponent:setAttackPower(number)`	Set strength of the attack
+- `TileDamagerComponent:setAttackPower(number)`: Set strength of the attack
-- `TileDamagerComponent:setCameraShake(boolean)`	Set whether camera should be shaked when party is hit
+- `TileDamagerComponent:setCameraShake(boolean)`: Set whether camera should be shaked when party is hit
-- `TileDamagerComponent:setCastByChampion(number)`	Set champion ordinal if the spell was cast by a champion
+- `TileDamagerComponent:setCastByChampion(number)`: Set champion ordinal if the spell was cast by a champion
-- `TileDamagerComponent:setDamageFlags(number)`	Set special damage flags
+- `TileDamagerComponent:setDamageFlags(number)`: Set special damage flags
-- `TileDamagerComponent:setDamageType(string)`	Set damage type of the attack: `physical`, `fire`, `cold`, `shock`, or `poison`
+- `TileDamagerComponent:setDamageType(string)`: Set damage type of the attack: `physical`, `fire`, `cold`, `shock`, or `poison`
-- `TileDamagerComponent:setDestroyObject(number)`	Set whether the game object with burst spell component should be destroyed when component is triggered
+- `TileDamagerComponent:setDestroyObject(number)`: Set whether the game object with burst spell component should be destroyed when component is triggered
 - `TileDamagerComponent:setRepeatCount(number)`
 - `TileDamagerComponent:setRepeatDelay(number)`
-- `TileDamagerComponent:setScreenEffect(string)`	Set name of the on-screen particle effect to play when party is hit
+- `TileDamagerComponent:setScreenEffect(string)`: Set name of the on-screen particle effect to play when party is hit
-- `TileDamagerComponent:setSound()`	Set name of the sound effect to play
+- `TileDamagerComponent:setSound()`: Set name of the sound effect to play
 - `TileDamagerComponent.onHitChampion(self, champion)`
 - `TileDamagerComponent.onHitMonster(self, monster)`
 - `TileDamagerComponent.onHitObstacle(self, obstacle)`